 • Fake weed is a real drug with really dangerous side effects.

-The physical signs include:
+The physical signs of using fake weed include:

 • Elevated blood pressure, heart rate and palpitations